 - fentanyl-laced cocaine may be appealing to some buyers

-No matter the reason, cocaine laced with fentanyl is dangerous and is a key contributing factor of cocaine overdose increases in recent years.
+No matter the reason, cocaine laced with fentanyl is dangerous and is a key contributing factor to cocaine overdoses in recent years.

-This combination results in an intense rush from the cocaine (a stimulant), and the relaxation and euphoria of an opioid (a depressant).
-Speedballs have ended the lives of many famous people, such as Philip Seymour Hoffman, River Phoenix, John Belushi, and Chris Farley.
+This combination results in an intense rush from the cocaine (a stimulant) and the relaxation and euphoria of an opioid (a depressant).
+Speedballs have ended the lives of many famous people, such as River Phoenix, John Belushi, and Chris Farley.

 However, the current combination of fentanyl and cocaine is often done without the buyer’s knowledge or consent, and the rise in cocaine overdoses reveals how deadly this combo can be, especially when the person is unaware.